kpolsen/SIGAME_v2/README.md

 ```
 siplot.histos()
 ```
-This will not always work though, so instead of loading submodules and reloading, I recommend changing the ipython configuration to reload by default everytime you type a python command.
+This will not always work though, so instead of loading submodules and reloading or exiting and re-entering python, I recommend changing the ipython configuration to reload by default everytime you type a python command.
 This is done by adding the two following lines to~/.ipython/profile_default/ipython_config.py (create this file if it doesn't exit):
 ```
 c.InteractiveShellApp.extensions = ['autoreload']
 c.InteractiveShellApp.exec_lines = ['%autoreload 2']